 In 1989, he was awarded the Lorenzo Montano prize for poetry.
 His poems have been published in numerous journals and anthologies.
 His articles and essays have been published in numerous journals and collections of essays.
 As a critic, Moroni has published the volumes Essere e fare (Luisè, 1991), La presenza complessa (Longo, 1998), and Al limite (Le Monnier, 2007).
 He has co-edited three collections of essays: Italian Modernism, with L. Somigli (U. of Toronto Press, 2004), From Eugenio Montale to Amelia Rossellii, with J. Butcher (Troubador Press, 2004), and Neoavanguardia, with P. Chirumbolo and L. Somigli (U. of Toronto Press, 2010).
 Currently, he is co-editing a new collection of essays devoted to Italian culture in the 1980s.

 Moroni's areas of teaching and research interest are: elementary and intermediate Italian language; composition and conversation; linguistics, semantics and rhetoric; Italian and European history; cultural history; and literature from 1800 to the present.

 Associate Professor Dana Stewart's teaching specialties are Italian literature of the Middle Ages and Renaissance, including Dante, Petrarch, Boccaccio, Machiavelli, Humanism, and medieval science and magic.

 Her areas of interest in research are: Dante, early Italian lyric poetry, medieval French love literature and the history of science.
-She is active in the Center for Medieval and Renaissance Studies (CEMERS) and is Editor-in-Chief for Mediaevalia.
-Professor Stewart's graduate work, masters and doctorate, was done at Stanford University.
+She is active in the Center for Medieval and Renaissance Studies (CEMERS) and is editor-in-chief for Mediaevalia.
+Stewart's graduate work -- master's and doctorate -- were completed at Stanford University.

-Professor Bohinski received her bachelor’s degree from Marywood University (Scranton, PA), her master’s degree from Millersville University (Millersville, PA), and her Ph.D. from Temple University (Philadelphia, PA).
+Assistant Professor Bohinski received her bachelor’s degree from Marywood University (Scranton, Pa.), her master’s degree from Millersville University (Millersville, Pa.) and her PhD from Temple University (Philadelphia, Pa.).
 Her areas of specialty include second language acquisition and applied linguistics.
 More specifically, she has much interest in examining the uses of technology in the L2 classroom.
 She has presented her research at various conferences including the American Association for Applied Linguistics Conference and has written publications featured in journals including Foreign Language Annals.